Israel arrests hospital director and other staff in raid on last functioning facility in northern Gaza, health officials say

 By Abeer Salman, Irene Nasser and Jomana Karadsheh, CNN

-(CNN) — Israeli forces arrested a hospital director and dozens of staff after raiding the last major functioning health facility in northern Gaza, where they also forced patients to strip in the streets, witnesses and Gaza health officials said.
+(CNN) — Israel arrested a hospital director in a raid that closed the last major functioning health facility in northern Gaza, with its forces also accused of ordering patients to strip in the streets.

-The World Health Organization said the raid on Kamal Adwan – which has come under Israeli assault for months – put the facility out of service, warning on Friday that some patients, including those on ventilators, remained inside.
+Kamal Adwan Hospital is “now empty” after the remaining patients – some of them critically ill – along with caregivers and health workers were transferred to the Indonesian Hospital in Beit Lahiya, the World Health Organization said.

+The facility has come under frequent Israeli fire in recent months and its closure exacerbates a dire humanitarian situation in northern Gaza.

-The whereabouts of Kamal Adwan’s director, Dr. Abu Safiya, and other staff are unclear, friends and colleagues say.
-Eyewitnesses told CNN that Dr. Safiya was assaulted before being detained on Friday.
+The whereabouts of Kamal Adwan’s director, Dr. Hussam Abu Safiya, and other staff are unclear, friends, family and colleagues say.

+“We do not know the fate of Dr. Hussam.
+He was actually threatened by the army as soon as they arrived at the hospital,” a nurse from Kamal Adwan Hospital, Rawiya Al Batsh, told CNN.

+In a statement shared with CNN Sunday, Abu Safiya’s family said: “We do not know the fate of our father, and we urge you to take action by applying media pressure, making appeals, and sharing news reports to help us push for his swift release from captivity.”

 On Friday, Dr. Safiya said in a post on social media that Israeli forces were besieging the facility, “and issuing orders for its evacuation.”
 Multiple nurses have said staff and patients were then ordered to leave the hospital and gather outside.